|Correcting Magnetic Anomalies.

 the direction isn't critical, as long as you know

-the actual compass bear to the marker.
+the actual compass bearing to the marker.
 Never the

 less, it is a lot easier to place a marker due East